Andover Newton Theological School: Academics and student life

 Andover Newton was first accredited by the New England Association of Schools and Colleges in 1978, and granted master's degrees as well as a doctor of ministry.
 Andover Newton students were also allowed to take classes in any of Harvard University's ten graduate schools due to the prior affiliation of Andover Theological Seminary and the Harvard Divinity School, which combined their libraries in 1911 to form the Andover-Harvard Theological Library on the Harvard campus.
 While there were 350 students enrolled in 2007, who represented 35 Christian denominations, a decade later, it had dropped to 225, mostly part-time students, down from 450 full-time enrollees a generation earlier.
 United Church of Christ students remained the largest segment of the student body, followed by Unitarian Universalists and Baptists.

 Academic awards

-The ‘Spirit of the Hill’ award, announced at the annual Fall Convocation, is conferred upon one alumnus/a who has exhibited exemplary skills in ministry.
-Additionally, the Seminary awards several prizes to its students in recognition of outstanding achievements.
-A prize for Excellence in Writing is awarded annually by the faculty, named after American theologian and writer, Frederick Buechner.
+The ‘Spirit of the Hill’ award, announced at the annual Fall Convocation, was conferred upon one alumnus/a who has exhibited exemplary skills in ministry.
+Additionally, the Seminary awarded several prizes to its students in recognition of outstanding achievements.
+A prize for Excellence in Writing was awarded annually by the faculty, named after American theologian and writer, Frederick Buechner.

 Notable persons

-Andover Theological Seminary and Newton Theological Institution has held graduations for many notable graduates.
-Collectively, many of these graduates had big influence to America.
+Andover Theological Seminary and Newton Theological Institution produced many notable graduates.
+Collectively, many of these graduates had a big influence on America.

 Prior to the American Civil War, when there were few fully developed graduate programs in the United States, the two schools trained some of the nation's most important scholars, linguists, social activists, educational innovators, and college presidents as well as many of its leading Protestant clergy.

 Below are the graduates of the school: